 One of the scariest parts of sending a volunteer abroad is the idea of anything happening and not being able to reach them.
 While that is a valid concern, I'm here to tell you there are more ways to reach them quickly than you may realize.

-Two of our ILP directors have had daughters serve abroad with ILP — Steve and Jared both know first hand what it's like to have a child volunteering abroad in China, Russia or one of these ILP countries (Steve's daughter volunteered in Russia and Romania; Jared's two daughters have volunteered in so many countries it's hard to keep count).
+Two of our ILP directors have had daughters serve abroad with ILP — Steve and Jared both know first hand what it's like to have a child volunteering abroad in a few of these ILP countries (Steve's daughter volunteered in Europe twice; Jared's two daughters have volunteered in so many countries it's hard to keep count).

 Staying in contact with parents is something we strongly encourage our ILP volunteers to do.
 There are many ways for them to stay in contact with you on a daily basis, but what about the other way?
 How do you get a hold of your volunteer, especially (quickly) during an emergency?

 - Contact The ILP Office